imagej/imagej.github.io/_pages/develop/project-management.md

 ## Continuous integration

-SciJava projects use [Travis CI](/develop/travis), a cloud-based continuous integration (CI) system, which automatically checks the code for build and test errors.
+SciJava projects use [Github Actions](/develop/github-actions), a cloud-based workflow automation system that is part of Github and supported continuous integration (CI).
+Github Actions automatically check the code for build and test errors.

 ## Issue tracking